Contents

 We understand that a college degree isn’t only about money.
 However, given the burden of student debt and the financial pressures many graduates face, earning potential is an important factor to consider.

-Let’s delve into the 57 majors that offer the highest starting salaries in 2023.
+Let’s delve into the 58 college majors that offer the highest starting salaries in the country.

 Majors that pay $90K+